SkafteNicki/ku_devops/virtual_environments/README.md

    ```

    Where X.Y.Z is the particular version of that package.
 Construct a `requirements.txt` file containing the
    dependencies you just installed to run the script.
+Remember to specify the exact version you have used!

+8. We are often interested in listing only the bare minimum necessary to run our code in the `requirements.txt` file.
+   If you have written more than 2 dependencies in the last exercise, you actually have too many.
+Try figuring out what
+   two are necessary?

-8. When you think you have managed to create the file, lets test that it works.
+9. When you think you have managed to create the file, lets test that it works.
 Execute these three commands:

    ```
    conda create -y -n "newenv" python=3.11 & conda activate newenv & pip install -r requirements.txt & python simple_classifier.py